Michigan Lottery Review

 Lotto MI’s Customer Service

 Their FAQ is pretty extensive though in many ways almost too much information.
-Each of their different lotteries offered have their own FAQ.
-They offer an email contact address as well an online form for public questions.
+Each of their different lotteries offered have their FAQ.
+They provide an email contact address as well an online form for public questions.
 There is a telephone number though only available during business hours.

 Online Gameplay at Michigan Lottery: Mission Possible